hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 ##### Step 3: Running JS Blocking Impact Analysis
 - Using the same tmux session i.e `client`, you can test other configurations.

+Expected time:

 ###### Testing `ALL` configuration
 - Staying inside `client` session.
-- Go inside `cd ../../ALL/webpage-crawler-extension` and run `bash client.sh`.
+- Go inside `cd ../../ALL/webpage-crawler-extension` and run `bash client.sh`  or `chmod +x ./client.sh` followed by `./client.sh` .

  This will crawl the landing pages of websites(from previous step) in ALL setting(all tracking, functional and mixed scripts are blocked).
 This step will crawl the websites, then label it using filter lists, print the number of tracking and functional requests count in ALL setting.

 > Note last two lines report the raw numbers (1) network request count and (2) missing functional tag URLs as a breakage metric.
 These numbers may vary from screenshot due to dynamic nature of website